Why Choose Zakay Law Group?

 LGBTQ-Based Harassment in the Workplace

-In California, LGBTQ-based harassment can take many forms and have serious repercussions for employees.
+In California, LGBTQ-based harassment can take many forms and carries serious consequences for employees.

 Examples can include, but are not limited to: